eclipse-glsp/glsp-website-source/content/gallery/theming.md

 #post = ""

 [asset]
-  image = "activitydiagram.gif"
+  image = "theming.gif"
 +++

-An example for a UML activity diagram.
+Support for VSCode and Eclipse Theia themes and flexible styling.